Jansher Khan: Career

 Khan retired from professional squash in 2001, citing burnout and injuries.

 Post-retirement

 Health

 In late 2011, Khan was diagnosed with Parkinson's disease.
 In 2020, after suffering from severe back pain, he underwent two successful back surgeries at Shifa International Hospital in Islamabad, Pakistan.

-Following his surgery, Khan guided younger players on managing injuries.
+Following his surgery, Khan advised younger players on managing injuries.

 "I would advise today's young players that along with their hard training they must take special care of their back, knee and groin injuries and treat minor ailments timely to avoid serious problems in future."

 Coaching

-In September 2020, at the request of the Chief Minister of Khyber Pakhtunkhwa, Mahmood Khan, Jansher Khan joined the Directorate General of Sports of Khyber Pakhtunkhwa as head squash coach.
+In September 2020, at the request of the Chief Minister of Khyber Pakhtunkhwa, Mahmood Khan, Jansher Khan joined the Directorate General of Sports of Khyber Pakhtunkhwa as head coach.
 Upon his appointment, he stated, "I will do my best to fill the gap created in the game of squash and make the country a new world champion."